Date: 6 June 2016. Report on Colin (a tropical storm)

 at 1300 (1 p.m.) and water was over most of the docks on this canal.

 It rose about 2' over the normal high tides.
-What's been worst of
+What has been worst of

 all though is the wind gusts.